Strateg-Eyes

 Prolonged disharmony in the workplace arising from workplace bullying, interpersonal conflict, excessive or unreasonable work demands or workplace change, for example, the uncertainty created by restructure, are all factors commonly cited as the cause of an employee’s onset or exacerbation of mental health conditions.
 In addition to the business risks that arise from mental health conditions in the workplace as discussed above, mental health conditions in the workplace can also expose employers to risk with respect to workplace bullying, adverse action, discrimination, workers compensation and unfair dismissal claims.
 Two recent cases that have already received a good deal of media attention highlight the consequence for employers when mental health conditions are not managed in the workplace.

-In this decision the Fair Work Commission (the “Commission”) handed down a scathing decision criticising the Australian Taxation Office (the “ATO”) and its treatment of an employee who had been suffering from a mental health condition.
-Commissioner Riordan described the ATO’s actions as “unconscionable” at a time when “Australian society is focusing on the issues of mental health in the workplace” and remarking that he hoped the ATO would not treat an employee diagnosed with depression and anxiety in the future “in the same shabby manner”.
+In this first decision the Fair Work Commission (the “Commission”) handed down a scathing decision criticising the employer’s treatment of an employee (“Mr M“) who had been suffering from a mental health condition.
+Commissioner Riordan described the employer’s actions as “unconscionable” at a time when “Australian society is focusing on the issues of mental health in the workplace” and remarking that he hoped the employer would not treat an employee diagnosed with depression and anxiety in the future “in the same shabby manner”.
 The decision highlights the fallout that results from the mismanagement of mental health conditions in the workplace and the potential legal and reputational exposure.

-Mr McAuliffe had been employed by the ATO for a period of 10 years.
-In the period between August 2012 and April 2013, Mr McAuliffe had been absent from the workplace for approximately two months due to “psychological issues” resulting from his perception of bullying and harassment by his managers.
-As a result of Mr McAuliffe’s absences, Mr McAuliffe was referred by the ATO to an independent psychologist, Dr Synnott, who diagnosed Mr McAuliffe with “an adjustment disorder with anxiety and depressed mood”.
-Dr Synnott certified Mr McAuliffe as being fit to work but noted that if Mr McAuliffe was required to work with the people he identified as having caused his problems, any return to work would be unlikely to be “successful or enduring”.
+Mr M had been employed for a period of 10 years.
+In the period between August 2012 and April 2013, Mr M had been absent from the workplace for approximately two months due to “psychological issues” resulting from his perception of bullying and harassment by his managers.
+As a result of Mr M’s absences, Mr M was referred by the employer to an independent psychologist, Dr S, who diagnosed Mr M with “an adjustment disorder with anxiety and depressed mood”.
+Dr S certified Mr M as being fit to work but noted that if Mr M was required to work with the people he identified as having caused his problems, any return to work would be unlikely to be “successful or enduring”.

-Mr McAuliffe subsequently returned to work in June 2013.
-On Mr McAuliffe’s return to work he was not transferred to another role or team, nor was his return to work plan followed by the ATO.
-Shortly after Mr McAuliffe’s return to work, and despite there being no complaints or issues about Mr McAuliffe’s performance or ability, the ATO directed Mr McAuliffe to attend a series of further consultations with Dr Synnott.
-These consultations resulted in a recommendation that Mr McAuliff cease work and obtain further treatment.
-Mr McAuliffe was directed by the ATO to “cease work immediately and go home”.
-Mr McAuliffe complied with this direction and the ATO then went on to deactivate his security pass and provide Mr McAuliffe’s photo to its security desk as someone to be denied access to the building.
+Mr M subsequently returned to work in June 2013.
+On Mr M’s return to work he was not transferred to another role or team, nor was his return to work plan followed by the employer.
+Shortly after his return to work, and despite there being no complaints or issues about Mr M’s performance or ability, the employer directed Mr M to attend a series of further consultations with Dr S. These consultations resulted in a recommendation that Mr M cease work and obtain further treatment.
+Mr M was directed by the employer to “cease work immediately and go home”.
+Mr M complied with this direction and the employer then went on to deactivate his security pass and provide Mr M’s photo to its security desk as someone to be denied access to the building.

-Mr McAuliffe challenged this direction by providing two medical certificates from his GP which certified him as fit to work.
-Despite Mr McAuliffe producing medical evidence certifying him fit to work the ATO refused to allow Mr McAuliffe to return.
-Mr McAuliffe then lodged an unfair dismissal claim with the Commission claiming that he had been constructively dismissed.
+Mr M challenged this direction by providing two medical certificates from his GP which certified him as fit to work.
+Despite Mr M producing medical evidence certifying him fit to work, the employer refused to allow Mr M to return.
+Mr M then lodged an unfair dismissal claim with the Commission claiming that he had been constructively dismissed.

-Although Mr McAuliffe’s unfair dismissal claim was ultimately unsuccessful, Commissioner Riordan was very critical in his judgment of how the ATO “deliberately and mischievously delayed Mr McAuliffe’s return” to work.
-Commissioner Riordan also criticised the ATO for trying “to manipulate an outcome to suit its purposes” and found the “ATO’s behaviour in seeking multiple clarifications from Dr Synnott as appalling.”
-It was also noteworthy that Commissioner Riordan found that it was “a breach of Mr McAuliffe’s contract of employment and the [Fair Work] Act to refuse him entry to his workplace to undertake the functions that he was contractually obligated and entitled to perform” particularly in circumstances where the ATO knew of Mr McAuliffe’s fitness to work and his dire financial situation.
+Although Mr M’s unfair dismissal claim was ultimately unsuccessful, Commissioner Riordan was very critical in his judgment of how the ATO “deliberately and mischievously delayed Mr [M’s] return” to work.
+Commissioner Riordan also criticised the employer for trying “to manipulate an outcome to suit its purposes” and found their “behaviour in seeking multiple clarifications from Dr [S] as appalling.”
+It was also noteworthy that Commissioner Riordan found that it was “a breach of Mr [M’s] contract of employment and the [Fair Work] Act to refuse him entry to his workplace to undertake the functions that he was contractually obligated and entitled to perform” particularly in circumstances where the employer knew of his fitness to work and his dire financial situation.

-In another particularly scathing decision, the Commission has condemned John Holland Pty Ltd T/A John Holland Aviation Services Pty Ltd (“John Holland”) for its treatment of an employee when it sacked the employee for “serious misconduct” without having proper regard to the fact that the employee was suffering from a mental health condition and in full knowledge of the employee’s mental health condition and his need for ongoing treatment.
+In another particularly scathing decision, the Commission has condemned an employer for its treatment of an employee (“Mr S“) when it sacked the employee for “serious misconduct” without having proper regard to the fact that the employee was suffering from a mental health condition and in full knowledge of the employee’s mental health condition and his need for ongoing treatment.

-Mr Ronaldo Salazar was employed as a Licensed Aircraft Mechanical Engineer (“LAME”) in the maintenance of commercial jet aircraft at Tullamarine Airport.
-Mr Salazar was notified that he was to change work groups from Crew A to Crew B as Crew B was in need of skilled engineers.
-However, Mr Salazar refused to change work groups stating that he had not been appropriately trained to complete work on a Rolls Royce Trent 700 engine which predominately formed part of the work in the Crew B work group.
+Mr S was employed as a Licensed Aircraft Mechanical Engineer (“LAME”) in the maintenance of commercial jet aircraft at Tullamarine Airport.
+Mr S was notified that he was to change work groups from Crew A to Crew B as Crew B was in need of skilled engineers.
+However, Mr S refused to change work groups stating that he had not been appropriately trained to complete work on a Rolls Royce Trent 700 engine which predominately formed part of the work in the Crew B work group.

-On 18 July 2013, Mr Salazar sent an email to Glenn Palin, the Managing Director of the John Holland Group alleging that John Holland was incompetent, was trying to “kill” him and his family, that he was being denied his legal rights as a LAME and suggesting that there may be a repeat of an air crash that occurred in San Francisco.
-Mr Salazar also threatened to take complaints to Today Tonight, 60 Minutes or the Prime Minister.
+On 18 July 2013, Mr S sent an email to the Managing Director alleging that the employer was incompetent, was trying to “kill” him and his family, that he was being denied his legal rights as a LAME and suggesting that there may be a repeat of an air crash that occurred in San Francisco.
+Mr S also threatened to take complaints to Today Tonight, 60 Minutes or the Prime Minister.

-On 5 August 2013, Mr Salazar received a letter from John Holland alleging that he had engaged in serious misconduct as a result of his refusal to change work groups as directed and as a result of his email to Mr Palin and was subsequently dismissed from his employment.
+On 5 August 2013, Mr S received a letter from the employer alleging that he had engaged in serious misconduct as a result of his refusal to change work groups as directed and as a result of his email to the Managing Director and was subsequently dismissed from his employment.

-Commissioner Ryan found that the dismissal was “invalid and unfair” as it appeared that the managers of John Holland had not given sufficient, if any, weight to the obvious mental health problems that Mr Salazar was experiencing at the time the company directed him to change work crews and in the period that followed.
-Commissioner Ryan found John Holland’s actions to be “towards the major end” of the “scale of unfairness” particularly as Mr Salazar had been suffering from mental health conditions since January 2013 and had provided medical certificates showing he was being treated by a psychiatrist and psychologist.
+Commissioner Ryan found that the dismissal was “invalid and unfair” as it appeared that the managers had not given sufficient, if any, weight to the obvious mental health problems that Mr S was experiencing at the time the company directed him to change work crews and in the period that followed.
+Commissioner Ryan found the employer’s actions to be “towards the major end” of the “scale of unfairness” particularly as Mr S had been suffering from mental health conditions since January 2013 and had provided medical certificates showing he was being treated by a psychiatrist and psychologist.
 As a result, Commissioner Ryan found that it was “neither sound nor defensible” to rely upon the conduct of an employee with an obvious mental health problem in drawing a conclusion that the conduct of the employee amounted to serious misconduct.
-Commissioner Ryan further found that it was totally unreasonable for the company to come to the conclusion that Mr Salazar engaged in serious misconduct and that the evidence of Mr Salazar’s mental health condition provided a “strong reason for excusing the conduct” when Mr Salazar sent the email to Glenn Palin.
+Commissioner Ryan further found that it was totally unreasonable for the company to come to the conclusion that Mr S engaged in serious misconduct and that the evidence of Mr S’ mental health condition provided a “strong reason for excusing the conduct” when Mr S sent the email.

-Commissioner Ryan was unable to order Mr Salazar’s reinstatement because John Holland’s Tullamarine operations had since closed, but ordered compensation based on lost wages and redundancy payments made to other engineers when the operations closed.
+Commissioner Ryan was unable to order Mr S’ reinstatement because the relevant operations had since closed, but ordered compensation based on lost wages and redundancy payments made to other engineers when the operations closed.

 These decisions illustrate the importance that the Commission places on the appropriate treatment of mental health conditions in the workplace both throughout the employment relationship and at the time of dismissal.
 These decisions also highlight the increasing importance of managing mental health conditions at a time when mental health is at the forefront of drives to improve Australian workplaces and productivity.